Skip to content

-Decision Intelligence (DI) Defined And Application To Supply Chains.
+Decision Intelligence (DI) Defined And Its Application To Supply Chains.

 Decision intelligence (DI) is a fairly new term.
-For instance, just in 2018 Google launched a decision intelligence department.
-Then the term was popularized in Lorien Pratt’s 2019 book, How Decision Intelligence Connects Data, Actions, and Outcomes for a Better World.
-Lastly in October 2021, Gartner analysts identified decision intelligence as one of the most impactful tech trends for 2022.
+Its modern formulation goes back to 2008 where Quantellia began to offer DI solutions to its clients.
+It wasn’t till 2019 that DI was popularized with the publication of Lorien Pratt’s book, How Decision Intelligence Connects Data, Actions, and Outcomes for a Better World.
+Also during this same period, Google launched a decision intelligence department.
+Subsequently, in October 2021 Gartner analysts identified DI as one of the most impactful tech trends for 2022.

 To get a better understanding of what decision intelligence is, below are a couple of definitions.
-The first one is just a simple definition of decision intelligence.
-While the second definition specifically addresses decision intelligence platforms for supply chains.
+The first one is just a simple definition of DI.
+While the second definition specifically addresses Decision Intelligence for supply chains.

 1. Decision Intelligence Definition.